sauce-archives/ios-rdc-quickstart/README.md

 This is the biggest difference from simulator tests.
 You have to upload a real device iOS app to [Sauce Storage](https://support.saucelabs.com/customer/portal/articles/2018312-uploading-apps-to-sauce-storage) first.

-Sauce Storage is a convenient place to store files that your tests will need.
-Rather than waste time and bandwidth transferring the file over to us for every test, you can just upload it to a secure, private area that only your tests can access.
+Sauce Storage is a convenient place to temporarily store files that your tests will need.
+Rather than waste time and bandwidth transferring the file over to us for every test, you can just upload it to us once, in a secure, private area.

-For other kinds of tests, Sauce Storage is optional, but for the iOS Real Device Cloud, it is required.
-However, we've made it extra easy with the helpers in this package.
-All you have to do in the capabilities is to specify the app as `sauce_storage_upload("your_app.zip")` and you're done.
+For most tests, Sauce Storage is optional, but for the iOS Real Device Cloud, it is required.
+However, we've made it easy with the helpers in this package.
+All you have to do in the capabilities is to specify the app as `"app": sauce_storage_upload("your_app.zip")` and you're done.

-If you want to upload the app yourself ahead of time, simply upload it and specify your app with a "sauce-storage" URL, like `"app": "sauce-storage:your_app.zip"`
+If you want to upload the app yourself ahead of time, the `saucestorage` helper library, included here, could be of use.
+Or, see the [Sauce Storage API documentation](https://docs.saucelabs.com/reference/rest-api/#temporary-storage).
+Just make sure, once you've uploaded the app, that you use a `sauce-storage:` URL, like `"app": "sauce-storage:your_app.zip"`.

 #### Provisioning